-The Boston Fern is a household staple or houseplant that is admired by many people that delight in the distinctive arching fronds that are a beautiful emerald green display in any household.
+The Boston Fern is a household staple or houseplant that many admire that delight in the distinctive arching fronds that are a beautiful emerald green display in any household.
 The arching is a mutation.
 Generally, this species was known to have erect fronds.

 Boston Ferns are an excellent choice for an indoor plant because they remove toxins